ivankharak/ivankharak/README.md

 ## <picture><img src="javascript.gif" width = 250px align="right"></picture>

 ###
- Python Full Stack Developer with 9 years of hands-on experience designing, developing and implementing applications and solutions using various technologies and programming languages, seeking to leverage broad development experience and hands-on technical expertise in challenging roles.
+ Python Full Stack Engineer with 9 years of hands-on experience designing, developing and implementing applications and solutions using various technologies and programming languages, seeking to leverage broad development experience and hands-on technical expertise in challenging roles.
 Achieved significant increases in user engagement, revenue, and application functionality, while reducing development time and improving overall code quality.
 Here is my other programming skills...💕

 <!-- This is test -->